Boundaries are part of self-care. They are healthy, normal and necessary.

 Developing and maintaining your invisible line is to develop a new habit.
 You can start small with an issues that doesn’t feel too important to you and then move on to a more challenging issue.
 Practice makes perfect.

 8. Use Discernment

-As you develop and hold your line, you will find that you need a different amount of space in different situations.
+You will find that you need a different amount of space in different situations.
 Your boundaries may need to be more flexible with family and friends than when you are with strangers.
 Use discernment to be flexible with your boundaries and the space you wish to create.

 9. Be Mindful

-Setting and holding your line will take time, patience and a lot of saying no. The more you hold the line, the more natural the process will become.
+Ultimately, setting and holding your line will take time, patience and a lot of saying no. The more you hold the line, the more natural the process will become.

 (c) Samantha Wilson 2016.
 All Rights Reserved.